 If you have any questions about your treatment, ask your doctor or nurse.
 They’ll be happy to help you understand what's involved.

 If you have a type of soft tissue sarcoma called a soft tissue Ewing's sarcoma, it's treated in the same way as a Ewing’s sarcoma in a bone.
-You can read more about this in Macmillan's bone cancer section.

 - before surgery – to shrink the tumour